 Separate business and personal expenses

-Be sure to keep thing simple from the start by making sure you keep business and personal expenses separate.
+Be sure to keep things simple from the start by making sure you keep business and personal expenses separate.
 If you’re a limited company it’s a legal requirement to keep your business finances separate but it’s a good plan if you’re a sole trader to.
 Opening a separate bank account for business will save you trawling through bank statements identifying business expenses.

 Save time with automation